Top

 Browser Local Storage

-Whatfix uses encrypted user values stored in the browser's local storage, which were identified in the previous sessions.
-If the encrypted user is also not available, then Whatfix uses cookies.
+Whatfix uses encrypted user values stored in the browser's local storage, identified in previous sessions.
+If the encrypted user is unavailable, Whatfix uses cookies.

 your title goes here

-Data stored in local storage is completely encrypted.
+Data stored in local storage remains completely encrypted.

 Certain things to note about cookies: